Hello, in this post we will see what are different types of ledgers in GST.

 The Electronic Tax Liability Ledger

-This ledger under GST contains details like the tax due on filing a GST return, interest, penalty and demands of a taxpayer.
+This ledger contains details like the tax due on filing a GST return, interest, penalty, and demands of a taxpayer.
+It also displays the amount paid to clear the liability by transferring the credit balance from the other 2 ledgers.

 Electronic Cash Ledger

-A registered taxpayer can make GST payment through online banking, credit or debit card, wire transfer or over the counter payment.
-Then you can see the amount in this ledger under GST.
+A taxpayer can make GST payment through online banking, credit or debit card, wire transfer, or over the counter payment.
+You can see the paid amount in this ledger and it is accessible for the taxpayer, authorized signatories, GST practitioners, and the Jurisdictional Officials.

-So, when a taxpayer makes GST payment, he should specify the heads under which payments are to be credited. (major heads are CGST, SGST, IGST and minor heads like tax, interest, penalty, fees and others.)
+If the GST payment is over Rs.10,000, you can only pay it through a bank.
+A taxpayer must also specify the heads under which GST payments are made. (major heads – CGST, SGST, IGST, and minor heads – tax, interest, penalty, fees, and others.)

-Finally, based on the tax challan and heads, this ledger will display your available balance.
+Finally, based on the tax challan and heads, it will display your available balance.

 It maintains a record of GST payment made by the customer.
 It also includes credit for the amount deducted as TDS or TCS of the taxpayer under GST.